JvThunder/my-react-blog-app/public/blogs/journey-into-ai.md

 - Join a hackathon: This is a great way to apply your knowledge to real-world problems and get exposure to the latest research in AI.
 However, I personally do not recommend joining too much of these, especially since most hackathons are half-baked ideas and implementations and not aligned with research where you need to spend time on the research.
 - Just start: Whatever you want to try, just try it.
 I personally believe that the best way to learn is to just do it.
 You will learn a lot by just doing it.
 Don't be intimidated by the math or the complexity of the problem.
 If you wait to exhaustively learn all the prerequisites of current AI research, you will never start.
 - Learn to not get intimidated by the math: I know it is scary, but it is not as scary as you think.
 Learning to understand the intuition behind it and why it is used.
 - Be a Jack of All Trades, Master of One: This might be more of a personal opinion and might be controversial depending on the person.
 However, I think it is important to be able to understand the big picture of the field and Computer Science in general.
 A lot of skills and concepts are also quite transferable and even most breakthroughs in AI are built upon random borrowed ideas from other fields.
-In general, it is also good to have skills in software engineering (web dev / mobile dev, etc.), SQL and databases, and more.
+In general, it is also good to have skills in software engineering (web dev / mobile dev, etc.), SQL and database systems, classical algorithms, distributed systems, and more.
 Soft skills like collaboration, communication, writing, and presentation, team management are also important, so do not neglect them!
-This is also good for career pivots when you decide research is not for you.
+These are also good for career pivots when you decide research is not for you.

 Some of my personal opinions on the don'ts in ML research:
 - Do not do technical ML research if you are struggling with either math or coding.
 You need to at least be above average in both to be able to do well in ML research.
 This might sound discouraging, but I think it is important to be honest with yourself and not to waste your time.
 Truth is there will be so many other people who are good at both, and are also willing to work hard.
 It is going to be very difficult to catch up to that.
 I am sure there will be many other ways you can do to make big impact, with a better fit for your skills and interestss.